ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

         - this call tree of cobbled futures allows for one big allocation of known size
     - a task is root level structure that a future belongs to
         - a executor will place a task on the run queue to be polled when a child future is awoken
+    - so no stack is needed, all state info within Future type itself
 - recursion is an issue b/c this statemachine like struct would refer to itself, causing the infinite size type issue
     - can get around this with indirection like `Box` or `BoxFuture`
 - async traits are hard b/c Futures don't have a known size